New Year’s in Cuba: A Journey Back in Time

-Knowing the U.S. presidential elections were only a few months away, I realized there was a strong possibility of Trump being re-elected.
-Given his historically anti-Cuba government stance, American tourism to Cuba might either be halted or become far more restrictive.
+Knowing the U.S. presidential elections were just months away, I couldn’t ignore the possibility of Trump being re-elected.
+Given his historically hardline stance on Cuba, American tourism could soon be halted or become far more restrictive.
 With this in mind, I decided to book a December trip with my family to celebrate New Year’s in Cuba while we still had the chance.

-Initially, I had wanted to visit the Isla de la Juventud, a rarely visited island in Cuba.
-My plan was to see the ruins of the prison where Castro had been held as a young revolutionary and to do some scuba diving in the island’s pristine coral reefs.
-However, the logistics proved too challenging with a young baby.
-The ferry ride had inconvenient hours, and the lengthy procedure of waiting in line to obtain tickets seemed overwhelming.
-Instead, I opted for the colonial-era UNESCO World Heritage town of Trinidad, located on Cuba’s southeastern coast, as our base of operations.
-Other than one night in Havana, we stayed in Trinidad for the entirety of the trip.
+Originally, I had hoped to visit Isla de la Juventud, a rarely explored Cuban island.
+I wanted to see the ruins of the prison where Castro had been held as a young revolutionary and dive in the island’s pristine coral reefs.
+However, the logistics—long ferry rides, unpredictable ticketing procedures, and the challenge of traveling with a baby—made it too complicated.
+Instead, we based ourselves in Trinidad, a UNESCO World Heritage town on Cuba’s southeastern coast, with just one night in Havana.

 Cuba did not disappoint.
-Like before, it left me wanting to return and see more.
-Trinidad was a perfect choice, with its cobblestone streets, colorful colonial buildings, and warm, welcoming atmosphere.
-While I missed exploring Isla de la Juventud, the decision to stay in Trinidad made traveling with my family much more manageable.
-I’m already thinking about when I might return to see the parts of Cuba I missed this time around.
+Like before, it left me wanting more.
+Trinidad was the perfect choice—its cobblestone streets, vibrant colonial architecture, and warm, welcoming atmosphere made the trip both relaxing and immersive.
+While I missed out on Isla de la Juventud, staying in Trinidad made traveling with my family far more manageable.

 Cuba Today